Joachimmarien/MOSA/README.md

 - Four different **RMarkdown files** that provide an introduction to the system (1), how we processed the data (2), a density and survival analyses (3) and serological information (antibodies against Morogoro arenavirus) of the rodents.

+- **CMRINPUT excel and manual**: CMRINPUT is an MS Excel-based program to facilitate the computer storage of CMR-Data.
+The data are stored as “capture records”.